hal9ai/awesome-dataviz/README.md

 - [seaborn](https://seaborn.pydata.org/) - A library for making attractive and informative statistical graphics.
 - [toyplot](http://toyplot.readthedocs.io/en/stable/) - The kid-sized plotting toolkit for Python with grownup-sized goals.
 - [VisPy](http://vispy.org/) - High-performance scientific visualization based on OpenGL.
-- [Superset](https://github.com/airbnb/superset) - A data exploration platform designed to be visual, intuitive, and interactive

 ## R tools
 - [ggplot2](http://ggplot2.org/) - A plotting system based on the grammar of graphics.